xiaojie-zhou/CS239-Visual-Accessibility/User Research/Design Goals.md

 - Feb.
 24 – Feb.
 26: Backend 1 & 2, Frontend 1 (done) & 2
 - Feb.
 27 – Mar.
 3: Backend 3 & 4, Frontend 3

-## What did each member contribute to this phase of the project?
+## Individual Contributions
 - Tiffany: prototype design, frontend web dev
 - Xiaojie: backend web dev
 - Shanmu: algorithm research

-All three of us converting pics, adding patterns
+- All three of us converting pics, adding patterns

 # Did you use a generative AI tool?
 If so, which and how?